-Spain: Three runners gored in tense 5th Pamplona bull run
+Spain’s running of the bulls: 3 people gored at San Fermín

-PAMPLONA, Spain (AP) — A Spanish Red Cross spokesman said three people were gored and three others suffered bruises in a tense fifth bull run at Pamplona’s San Fermín Festival on Monday.
+PAMPLONA, Spain (AP) — A tense fifth bull run at Pamplona’s San Fermín Festival left three people gored and three others with bruises on Monday, a Spanish Red Cross spokesman said.

 It was the first run with gorings in the festival so far this year.
 There are three more daily runs before it finishes Thursday.

-Red Cross worker José Aldaba told Spanish National Television that one man was gored on the street, while two others were stabbed by a bull´s horn inside the bullring at the end of the run.
+Red Cross worker José Aldaba told Spanish National Television that one man was gored on the street, while two others were pierced by a bull´s horn inside the bullring at the end of the run.

+Festival organizers said one of the runners gored was Australian and the other two were Spaniards.
+None was in serious condition.

 Television images showed one bull repeatedly tossing and butting one runner against the wooden barriers on the edge of the ring and then goring another in the back of the leg.